bm-github/clippy2-oh/README.md

-# 📎 Clippy 2.Oh: Your Slightly-Less-Annoying* Desktop AI Pal! ✨
+# 📎 Clippy 2.Oh: Your Configurable Desktop AI Pal! ✨

 Oh, hi there! 👋 Remember me?
 Of course you do!
 Well, guess what?
 I've had a bit of an upgrade.
 Welcome to **Clippy 2.Oh** (two point Oh)!

 This project brings my familiar face back to your desktop, but now I'm powered by modern tech!
-I'm built with Python, the lovely **PySide6** (Qt), and I get my brains from **OpenRouter.ai**, letting me tap into all sorts of cool AI models!
+I'm built with Python, the lovely **PySide6** (Qt), and I get my brains from **any OpenAI-compatible API endpoint**!
+This means you can use models from OpenAI, OpenRouter.ai, or even local models served via tools like LiteLLM, LM Studio, or Ollama.
 Think of it as the classic paperclip charm, now with more *intelligence* (and hopefully fewer interruptions... maybe).

 I'll hang out on your desktop, ready to chat when you need me.
 Let's see what **Clippy 2.Oh** can do!

 ## ✨ Features - What Can Clippy 2.Oh Do?

-*   🧠 **Conversational AI** via OpenRouter (ChatBot-style - I've been studying!)
+*   🧠 **Conversational AI** via any OpenAI-compatible API (ChatBot-style - I've been studying!)
 *   🎞️ **Animated character** (with idle and thinking states - gotta look busy!)
 *   💬 **Custom speech bubble UI** with tail (Just like you remember, but fancier!)
 *   ⌨️ **Click-to-chat input box** (Tap me, let's talk!)
 *   🖱️ **Draggable, floating character window** (Put me wherever you need assistance... or just company!)
-*   🪟 **System tray integration** Closes to tray (Show / Hide / Quit - I promise I'll go away if you ask nicely!)
+*   🪟 **System tray integration** (Show / Hide / Quit - I promise I'll go away if you ask nicely!)
 *   💚 **Positive personality** via a custom system prompt - Feel free to tweak my attitude!

 ---